-The Apple Spekulatius Cake is a wonderful German cake for the fall and holiday season but also for any other occasion.
+The Apple Spekulatius Cake is a wonderful German cake for the fall and advent/holiday season but also for any other occasion.
 It tastes so good!
 It is an ideal cake for Thanksgiving or Christmas.
-In a former recipe you can find out how to make the special cookies called “Spekulatius” – GO TO THE SPEKULATIUS RECIPE – that you will be using for this cake.

-Or maybe you have some left over Spekulatius from Christmas?
-Good idea to use them for this cake.
-If you cannot buy Spekulatius and you need to make them, we recommend just bake them for the cake without using the special Spekulatius forms.
+I saw Spekulatius as ALDI’s and other stores.
+They are easy to get.
+Even after the holidays when you have these cookies left over, you can use them to make this cake.
+If you cannot find Spekulatius and you need to make them, we recommend just bake them for the cake without using the special Spekulatius forms.
 The cookies will be grated anyways.
 Happy Baking!

 Ingredients Apple Spekulatius Cake